Who Bought Out Trane HVAC?

-Trane HVAC was acquired by Ingersoll Rand in 2008 for approximately $10.1 billion, making it one of the largest acquisitions in the HVAC industry at that time.
-Later, in 2020, Ingersoll Rand completed a reverse merger with Gardner Denver, and the combined climate control segment—including Trane—became known as Trane Technologies.
+Trane HVAC was acquired by Ingersoll Rand in 2008, in one of the largest acquisitions in the HVAC industry at that time.
+Later, in 2020, Ingersoll Rand spun off its industrial segment, which merged with Gardner Denver to form the new Ingersoll Rand Inc., while the remaining company holding the climate businesses—Trane and Thermo King—was renamed Trane Technologies plc.
 This means Trane essentially became its own publicly traded company under the Trane Technologies corporate umbrella, focusing exclusively on climate innovation and HVAC solutions.

 As a licensed HVAC technician serving Edmond and Oklahoma City, I’ve watched these corporate changes closely because they directly impact the products we install and service for homeowners.
 Despite the ownership transitions, Trane has maintained its reputation for manufacturing reliable, high-efficiency heating and cooling equipment that performs well in Oklahoma’s demanding climate conditions, from our scorching summers to occasional ice storms.